NolanPeterson453/New-Construction-Analysis-/README.md

 expensive fixtures and additional labor required).
 This cost must be reflected in the sale price of the home regardless of the location of the home.

+## Models

+Every model in the this section will be trained on the training set and evaluated on the test set.
+The main metric that will be used to evaluate each model is mean squared error of the model (MSE).
+Additionally the coefficient of determination (R-squared value) and the Akaike information criterion (AIC) will be reported or used in choosing the best linear regression model.

+### Multiple Linear Regression

+A full linear model was fit that used all predictors in the data set to estimate sale price of the home.
+Using step-wise selection with AIC as the criterion features were selected for either inclusion or removal in the model.